cnztvpn/m-rots-stream/README.md

 > What port does Stream open?

 Port 3000.
-This might be changed in the future.
+However, you can choose another port in the config file.